HL7/davinci-alerts/source/pages/guidance.md

 `POST [base] {?_format=[mime-type]}`

-{% include examplebutton_default.html example="push_example" b_title = "Click Here To See Example PUSH Alert Notification (edited for brevity)" %}
+{% include examplebutton_default.html example="push_example" b_title = "Click Here To See Example PUSH Alert Notification" %}

 ### FHIR Subscription Based Notification

 {:.note-to-balloters}
-Note to Balloters: We are actively seeking input on what additional work is needed to determine the best way to implement subscriptions for alert notification: current proposals include:
+Note to Balloters: We are actively seeking input on what additional work is needed to determine the best way to implement subscriptions for alert notification.
+This project recognizes the impact of the Argonaut work on Subscription for R5 and is considering what approach to take to align with that work.
+<br /><br />
+current proposals include:
 <br /><br />
 \1. criteria based on searching the resource that corresponds to the alert event  (for example Encounter for admit/discharge) with the expectation that the subscriber would perform a subsequent query to fetch the supporting data.